Komal-Agarwal96/docs/cygwin.rst

 Python 3
 -------------------------------

-You need to install `Python 3 <https://www.python.org/downloads/>`_. `For instructions, see 'this video <https://www.youtube.com/watch?v=oHOiqFs_x8Y>`_.
+You need to install `Python 3 <https://www.python.org/downloads/>`_.For instructions, see `this video <https://www.youtube.com/watch?v=oHOiqFs_x8Y>`_.
 Make sure to select the option "Add python to the Path", otherwise you will need to add it manually.

 Install Cygwin
 -------------------------------

 Cygwin is a Windows implementation of many GNU/Linux commands usable from \*NIX command prompt.
 Download `cygwin <https://www.cygwin.com/install.html/>`_ .
 Once you download the setup file, follow the steps mentioned here `for instructions <https://www.howtogeek.com/howto/41382/how-to-use-linux-commands-in-windows-with-cygwin/>`_.
  Make sure to select a mirror site near you to save on download time.
-The entire list is available `here<https://cygwin.com/mirrors.html/>`_.You will need to install three software packages: openssh, git, and curl.
+The entire list is available `here <<https://cygwin.com/mirrors.html/>`_.You will need to install three software packages: openssh, git, and curl.

 After you are done with installing cywing and setiing the environment variable, run the following command

 .. code-block:: none

-  $echo "PATH=\$PATH:/cygdrive/c/Python32" >> .bash_profile
+  $ echo "PATH=\$PATH:/cygdrive/c/Python32" >> .bash_profile
-  $source .bash_profile
+  $ source .bash_profile

 set a symbolic link to the executable python location by using: